G. Willi-Food International (NASDAQ:WILC) Sees Unusually-High Trading Volume

 G. Willi-Food International Ltd. (NASDAQ:WILC – Get Rating) saw unusually-high trading volume on Friday .
-Approximately 700 shares changed hands during mid-day trading, a decline of 78% from the previous session’s volume of 3,244 shares.The stock last traded at $14.96 and had previously closed at $15.12.
+Approximately 2,083 shares changed hands during trading, a decline of 39% from the previous session’s volume of 3,392 shares.The stock last traded at $14.23 and had previously closed at $13.90.

-Separately, TheStreet downgraded shares of G. Willi-Food International from a “b-” rating to a “c+” rating in a report on Wednesday, October 5th.
+Separately, TheStreet cut G. Willi-Food International from a “b-” rating to a “c+” rating in a research note on Wednesday, October 5th.

 G. Willi-Food International Cuts Dividend

-The company also recently disclosed a Semi-Annual dividend, which was paid on Wednesday, September 21st.
-Investors of record on Tuesday, September 13th were paid a dividend of $0.43 per share.
-This represents a dividend yield of 5.3%.
+The company also recently declared a Semi-Annual dividend, which was paid on Wednesday, September 21st.
+Shareholders of record on Tuesday, September 13th were given a dividend of $0.43 per share.
+This represents a yield of 5.3%.
 The ex-dividend date was Monday, September 12th.
-G. Willi-Food International’s payout ratio is 134.38%.
+G. Willi-Food International’s dividend payout ratio (DPR) is 134.38%.

 G. Willi-Food International Ltd. develops, imports, exports, markets, and distributes food products worldwide.
 It offers mushrooms, artichoke, beans, asparagus, capers, corn kernels, baby corn, palm hearts, vine leaves, sour pickles, mixed pickled vegetables, pickled peppers, olives, garlic, roasted eggplant sun, and dried tomatoes; and canned fish comprising tuna, sardine, anchovies, smoked and pressed cod liver, herring, fish paste, and salmon products.